 And if Ms. Hughes feels so strongly about exchanges, what is she doing about passports so Americans can go overseas?
 Is she doing anything to help foreign visitors come to the US?
 What about concrete assistance abroad that people see (sorry, that link directed you to Chinese public diplomacy, try this one instead)?
 Has she been thinking about the times when countries like Iran have taken credit for our aid (such as airlift in Pakistan) or infrastructure projects (as they did in Iraq)?
 How is she empowering her organization to counter those failures to own the message and follow up when they get hijacked?

 This strategy does nothing to correct the failure to understand the diverse relationships in areas increasingly the source of threats to American physical and economic security.
 As Kathleen Meilahn wrote a few months back

 Due to [US Government] failure to respect, implement or integrate cultural understanding as a war fighting tool (other than rhetorically), wehave entered a world of shadows…it is imperative that the U.S. Government understand those cultures and their cultural context in order to effectively promote and achieve peace…

 The [US] will not succeed in Iraq until policy, strategy, plans, and operations are informed by understanding of the cultural context in Iraq, the multi-faceted groups and individuals with varied goals who are both stabilizing and destabilizing influences, and the people whose hearts and minds must be won over in order to gain support and remove support for irregular threat elements.

-Get out and lead, Ms. Hughes, and fight for the basic tools you need in the information war.
-Or, perhaps you’re not doing this because you don’t really understand the world today.
+Get out and lead, Ms. Hughes, and fight for the necessary tools you need in the information war.
+Or, perhaps you’re not doing this because you don’t understand the world today.